 Gary Groh was born in Chicago on October 11, 1944.
 He attended Michigan State University in East Lansing, MI and joined the PGA Tour in 1970 playing regularly through 1978.
 In 1975, the tenth anniversary of the Hawaiian Open, Groh won the tournament with a score of 274 (-14) and dethroned the defending champion, Jack Nicklaus.
 Groh’s Hawaiian Open champion’s purse was $44,000.
 After leaving the PGA Tour, with a desire to remain at home in the Chicago area, Gary took the position of head golf professional at Bob O’ Link Golf Club in Highland Park.
 Bob O’ Link has been his golf home for more than 30 years and his residence is in nearby Lake Bluff, IL.

-The global impact of the Sony Open in Hawaii is that it reaches over 560 million homes in some 220 countries via multiple national and international broadcast networks; Chicagoans can view the tournament on The Golf Channel and perhaps cheer for another local golf product to become our fourth resident champion.
+The global impact of the Sony Open in Hawaii is that it reaches over 560 million homes in some 220 countries via multiple national and international broadcast networks; Chicagoans can view the tournament on The Golf Channel and perhaps cheer for another local golf product such as Nick Hardy or Doug Ghim to become our fourth resident champion.